alanseiden/rpg-intro/README.md

 # rpg-intro

-Introduction to RPG.
+Introduction to RPG (Report Program Generator).
 See [this Wikipedia](https://en.wikipedia.org/wiki/IBM_RPG) page for an introduction to RPG.

 ## Todo